 Rapid (XpertTM) HCV testing is available with at TAT of 3 hours.
-Additional biomarker investigations (e.g. IL-28, IP-10) may be performed in individuals infected with HCV genotype 1 to aid in predicting response to novel antiviral agents.
+Additional biomarker investigations (e.g. IL-28, IP-10) may be performed (although not at the NVRL?) in individuals infected with HCV genotype 1 to aid in predicting response to novel antiviral agents.
 Samples for HCV genotype will not be tested if there has been a HCV genotype result within the last 6 months.